-- Has a useful life exceeding one year; and - Is required to be regularly and predominantly used to perform the duties of employment; and - · Is required and not provided or supplied by your employer.
+- · Has a useful life exceeding one year; and - Is required to be regularly and predominantly used to perform the duties of employment; and - Is required and not provided or supplied by your employer.

 PA law allows generally accepted depreciation methods and current expensing.
 PA law does not allow federal bonus depreciation.
 PA law limits IRC Section 179 expensing.
-See DIFFERENCES BETWEEN PA PIT AND IRS beginning on Page 8.
+See DIFFERENCES BETWEEN PA PIT AND IRS on Page 9.
+The department accepts most generally accepted methods of calculating depreciation used for federal purposes.